Health Savings Account (HSA)

 - Balances roll over each year and accrue interest; you get to keep the balance even if you leave UVA.

 - Both employees and employers can make pre-tax contributions up to the IRS annual limit.
-For those age 55 and older, there is a catch-up limit.
+For those age 55 and older, there is an additional catch-up amount allowed.

-- Contributions are accepted starting the month after the bank opens the account.
-Funds become available after deposited, by the third bank day after payday.
+- Contributions are accepted starting the first of the month after the bank opens the account and can be used to pay claims with dates of service on or after the first of the month after the bank opens the account.
+Funds become available after deposited by the third bank day after payday.

 - Can be used with a dental/vision-only Limited Flexible Spending Account (LMT).